elixir-lang/elixir-lang.github.com/install.markdown

 Those distributions will likely install Erlang automatically for you too.
 In case they don't, check the [Installing Erlang](/install.html#installing-erlang) section below.

+### Docker

+If you are familiar with Docker you can use the offical Docker image to get started quickly with Elixir.

+  * Enter interactive mode
+    * Run: `docker run -it --rm elixir`
+  * Enter bash within container with installed `elixir`
+    * Run: `docker run -it --rm elixir bash`

 ## Precompiled package

 Elixir provides a precompiled package for every release.
 First [install Erlang](/install.html#installing-erlang) and then download and unzip the [Precompiled.zip file for the latest release](https://github.com/elixir-lang/elixir/releases/).